kansiris/reactjs-interview-questions/README.md

     - **componentWillUpdate:** Executed before re-rendering the component when there are props & state changes confirmed by `shouldComponentUpdate()` which returns true.
     - **componentDidUpdate:** Mostly it is used to update the DOM in response to prop or state changes.
     - **componentWillUnmount:** It will be used to cancel any outgoing network requests, or remove all event listeners associated with the component.

+    React 16.3+

+    - **getDerivedStateFromProps:** Invoked right before calling `render()` and is invoked on *every* render.
+This exists for rare use cases where you need derived state.
+Worth reading [if you need derived state](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html).
+    - **componentDidMount:** Executed after first rendering and where all AJAX requests, DOM or state updates, and set up event listeners should occur.
+    - **shouldComponentUpdate:** Determines if the component will be updated or not.
+By default it returns `true`.
+If you are sure that the component doesn't need to render after state or props are updated, you can return false value.
+It is a great place to improve performance as it allows you to prevent a re-render if component receives new prop.
+    - **getSnapshotBeforeUpdate:** Executed right before rendered output is committed to the DOM.
+Any value returned by this will be passed into `componentDidUpdate()`.
+This is useful to capture information from the DOM i.e. scroll position.
+    - **componentDidUpdate:** Mostly it is used to update the DOM in response to prop or state changes.
+This will not fire if `shouldComponentUpdate()` returns `false`.
+    - **componentWillUnmount** It will be used to cancel any outgoing network requests, or remove all event listeners associated with the component.

    **[⬆ Back to Top](#table-of-contents)**